-The Financial Institutions in Nepal mainly comprises of the Central Bank which is better known as the Nepal Rastra Bank, the commercial banks, development banks, finance companies, and micro-credit development banks.
+The Financial Institutions in Nepal mainly comprise of the Central Bank which is better known as the Nepal Rastra Bank, the commercial banks, development banks, finance companies, and micro-credit development banks.

-The entry of other development banks, finance companies, micro-credit development banks, savings and credit cooperatives and Non-government organizations (NGOs) for limited banking transactions started after 1992 under three major acts namely Finance Company Act 1985, Company Act 1964 and Development Bank Act 1996.
-After introducing these acts, financial institutions in Nepal have seen a steady growth.
+The entry of other development banks, finance companies, micro-credit development banks, savings, and credit cooperatives, and Non-government organizations (NGOs) for limited banking transactions started after 1992 under three major acts namely Finance Company Act 1985, Company Act 1964, and Development Bank Act 1996.
+After introducing these acts, financial institutions in Nepal have seen steady growth.

 Major reasons for not having an account in Financial Institutions in Nepal: